-While the length of the ACPT at 5 years aligns with the MSSP contract, it is beyond the current three-year projections of the USPCC.
-CMS should consider beginning with a 3-year projection and provide more information on how the ACPT could change over an ACO's five-year period, including what would trigger the change and factors contributing to the decision.
-CMS states it reserves the right to change the weight given to the trend, reducing it from a third of the benchmark to a smaller number to account for instances in which the prospectively set trend differs greatly from the actual trend.
+Finally, CMS should provide more information on how the ACPT could change over an ACO's five-year period, including what would trigger the change and factors contributing to the decision.
+CMS stated it reserves the right to change the weight given to the trend, reducing it from a third of the benchmark to a smaller number to account for instances in which the prospectively set trend differs greatly from the actual trend.
 These unknown adjustments that occur after or during the performance year create uncertainty in the model.
 In recent years, trend adjustments in the Next Generation ACO Model and Global and Professional Direct Contracting Model during the performance year created great disruption for model participants.
-While the changes were necessary to account for the historic COVID-19 pandemic, they also caused great uncertainty for model participants.
+While the changes were necessary to account for the historic COVID-19 pandemic, it also caused great uncertainty for model participants.
 This is counter to the policy objective of a prospectively set trend.